geoglrb/vr-prototype-workshop/README.md

 5. After NPM has installed the WebVR boilerplate application you need to run it.
     - Issue the following command in the webvr_boilerplate folder
     - `npm run dev`
-    - You should see the following message in your terminal/CMD window `｢wds｣: Project is running at http://0.0.0.0:8080/`
+    - You should see the following message in your terminal/CMD window:
+      - `｢wds｣: Project is running at http://0.0.0.0:8080/`

 ### Step 6.
 Get ready to view the WebVR application on your mobile cardboard VR device